kunwarvk01/devspace/readme.txt

         npm init -y [initializes a new project and adds metadata and dependencies]

         package.json { add "type" : "module" }
+        index.js {
-        index.js { import all the modules }
+            import all the modules
+            connect mongoDB database and configure mongoose
+            configure the .env file
+        }

-        MIDDLEWARE = functions that run in between requests }
+        MIDDLEWARE = functions that run in between requests

+    }
 }